JuliaLang/julia/doc/manual/strings.rst

-It is good practice to use such special versions in comparisons (particularly, the trailing ``-`` should always be used on upper bounds unless there's a good reason not to), but they must not be used as the actual version number of anything, as they are illegal in the semantic versioning scheme.
+It is good practice to use such special versions in comparisons (particularly, the trailing ``-`` should always be used on upper bounds unless there's a good reason not to), but they must not be used as the actual version number of anything, as they are invalid in the semantic versioning scheme.

 Besides being used for the ``VERSION`` constant, ``VersionNumber`` objects are widely used in the ``Pkg`` module, to specify packages versions and their